Frequently Asked Questions

 How was Energy Upgrade California created?

 Energy Upgrade California works to motivate consumers to take action to better manage their energy use.
-The program strives to both increase awareness and education on energy management and facilitate the ability to act and incorporate technological advances or behavior change using all available resources to reduce energy and choose clean-energy options.
+The program strives to both increase awareness and education on energy management and facilitates the ability to act and incorporate technological advances or behavior change using all available resources to reduce energy and choose clean-energy options.